ben-wilson-github/bw_tools/docs/using_the_tools/framer.rst

 Hotkey
 ^^^^^^
 The hotkey assigned to the run the tool, written as a string.
 Combine key combinations with "+".
+Requires a restart.

 Margin
 ^^^^^^